orbitmines/archive/projects/2030+? Project - Gamification.md

 ---

+Browse applications applicable to specific interface. (currently interopable).
+Browse In

 Software-world "Real jobs from the Ether":
-- Designer: *PIck target Interface, create an Interf*
+- Designer: *Pick target Interface, create an U-Interface for it.*
 - Archivist: *Make old stuff work again.* -> Interface into old applications.
 Turn surface area into a puzzle.
 - Interoperator: *Draw equivalences between interfaces.*
 - Optimizer: *A game of tradeoffs.*